cms-dev/cms/docs/Installation.rst

 .. note::

-    If you are going to use a virtual environment then you won't need the ``--user`` flag.
+    If you are going to use a virtual environment then you will not need the ``--user`` flag.

 Both commands will install CMS in your home folder.
 If you really want to install it globally then you should remove ``--user`` and run the install command as root (but that could be a bad idea depending on your Linux distribution, because you would be installing files in a system directory bypassing the system package manager).